creating alt-ctrl games

 Program Application Form

-Thanks for your interest in our Summer 2026 Program!
+Thanks for your interest in our Summer 2026 Program, Creating Alt-Ctrl Games as Feminist Practice!
 We will accept participants on a rolling basis, so we encourage you to submit your applications early.
+This can be especially helpful if you’re coming from out of town!
 After applying, we will contact you within a few days to schedule an interview.

 Women and persons from under-represented communities in the tech field highly encouraged to apply!
 No prior experience required.
 This is an emerging field.
 Not many people have experience in these areas.
 We hope to help change that!

 If you are a working professional, please inquire with your company about covering the costs of your tuition as part of professional development.
 If you are currently a university student, consider asking your school administrators if they provide funding assistance.
 Several past participants have received financial support in these ways.
+It’s definitely worth to ask.
 Best of luck!